Facebook Bidding has been the foundation of Facebook advertising for years. When it comes to selling ad space, Facebook employs a bidding mechanism.

 Bidding on Facebook is variable.
 It changes as per the target audience.
 If you change the demographics of the ad set, the bid amount shall change

-Bid amount for this age group suggested INR 12.
+The bid amount for this age group suggested INR 12.

 If we select a different target audience or go deeper, the amount shall change.

 Bids are based on our objectives.
 That means, bids are based on the ‘call to action’ you want your users to take.
 While bidding on Facebook, you can optimise around the goal.
-You can test between impression and clicks and see what suits for your business model.
+You can test between impression and clicks and see what suits your business model.

 While bidding, Facebook will give you a bid range.
 Facebook will want you to bid between that ranges.
 For example, if your objective is to generate link clicks, you can set INR 10 as the maximum for a link click.
 Generally, you will pay lower than that.

 However, you can bid higher to make sure your ad is seen more.
 The ads shall appear at the delivery options which you have selected.
 You can also bid lower if the click is worth less than the amount Facebook suggests.